arvind-trinity/insight-tweet-challenge/README.md

 1. There are no self links.
 2. The graph is not weighted i.e. two inputs #A #B and #A #B has no effect on the graph (except updating the times)
-3. The graph system in mainted for tweets only in the time-windows.
+3. The graph system is maintained for tweets only in the time-window.
 This is done just to save memory but can be easily modified.
 4. Solution should be single-threaded.

   With these assumptions in mind the same graph is represented using 2 structures (1) Adjacency matrix (2) Time graph.